Sold out in 12 hours, thank you!!!

 In many ways, the Piety’s design is the opposite of the Magni Heresy.
 (Piety vs. Heresy, get it?)
 While the Heresy uses op-amps, the Piety uses discrete parts.
 While the Heresy aims for the lowest distortion of any Magni, the Piety exhibits distortion characteristics, gain curves, and square waves resembling tube amps.

-This is a limited, one-time release.
-Mix of amps available for US, EU, AU, UK.
+This is a limited release.
+Mix of amps available for US, CA, EU, AU, UK.

 - A new variation of the Continuity™ circuit design